marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 We can even create functions with no arguments at all.
 This type of functions is perhaps more useful when you are programming then when you are doing mathematics.
-Consider this function
+Consider this function:

 .. code:: python

     def greet():
         print "Hey there!
 I hope you have a great day!"
-Observe that when we invoke a function like this, we still have to use parentheses like so
+Observe that when we invoke a function like this, we still have to use parentheses like so:

 .. code:: python